 2) Cut your chicken into sized nugget pieces.
 AND NO they will not look like McDonald’s nuggets:)

 I dipped and cooked my nuggets in 2 lb batches.
 You never know how long nap time will last in my house.

 3) Coat each piece of chicken in flour.
 Followed by the Egg.
 Followed by the Cornflake Breadcrumbs.

 4) Bake at 350 f for 20-25 minutes

 6) Once the nuggets have cooled.
 Portion them out based on how many your family would eat at a meal and place them in freezer bags.
-Freezing foods will save foods for a long period of time, however, it is best to use freezer foods within 3 months just to prevent freezer burn and to keep the taste of the food.
+Freezing foods will save foods for an extended period; however, it is best to use freezer foods within three months to prevent freezer burn and to keep the taste of the food.

 DO NOT FREEZE FOOD THAT IS STILL HOT. – this can contaminate the food you are freezing.
 Make sure it has been cooled before freezing.

-And for the record, I don’t mean to complain when I say that a toddler is always ” Tugging” at me leg.
-I am soooo lucky that have a little man who ” Tugs at my leg”, bangs on the bathroom door, and throws Tupperware all over the floor:) I couldn’t imagine life without it!
+And for the record, I don’t mean to complain when I say that a toddler is always ” Tugging” at my leg.
+I am soooo lucky that have a little man who ” Tugs at my leg,” bangs on the bathroom door, and throws Tupperware all over the floor:) I couldn’t imagine life without it!